sts10/tidy/readme.markdown

 As a brief example, if a list has "boy", "hood", and "boyhood" on it, users who specified they wanted two words worth of randomness (entropy) might end up with "boyhood", which an attacker guessing single words would try.
 Removing prefix words -- in this case "boy" -- prevents this possibility from occurring.
 Mandating that words have a punctuation mark, like a hyphen, between them (`boy-hood`) also solves this potential issue.

 You can read more about this issue [here](https://github.com/ulif/diceware#prefix-code).

+## Whittling

+Tidy offers an option `--whittle-to`.
+This option should **only** be used in specific situations -- users generally should prefer `--print-rand` or `--print-first` options.
+The situation where whittling gives an advantage over the `print` options is when the following conditions are met:
+(a) the inputted word list is sorted by desirability (e.g. ordered by word frequency) and (b) the user is either removing prefix words (`-P`), removing suffix words (`-S`), and/or doing a Schlinkert prune (`-K`).

+To see why whittling is best for this particular situation, see [this document](https://gist.github.com/sts10/25e75d39acdeeafddad943d4d32684ff).

 ## On maximum shared prefix length